 You should also keep in mind that you will be exposing a bad employer in a very public way and that other employers in your area will most definitely hear about it.
 However, if you’re truly not willing to tolerate exploitation and unlawful employment arrangements, the fact that your actions will cause other bad salon owners to blacklist you shouldn’t be a problem.
 (You may actually catch the attention of ethical salon owners in your area who would love to have you.)

 Expect to be served with a cease and desist letter.

 Cease and desist letters are not court orders.
 Understand that a cease and desist letter is nothing more than a scary looking notice sent by the other party’s attorney, designed to intimidate you into doing what the other party wants.
 Essentially, they say, “Stop doing what you’re doing, or else…”

 The letter should have legal merit, but it may not.
 Consider it a cautionary notice—a threat that may not be fulfilled—especially if the person who sent it doesn’t have the tiniest bit of actual legal leverage.
 The language within the letter may sound official.
-You will likely be accused of committing some crime (through carefully-worded insinuations), but an accusation isn’t a conviction.
+You will likely be accused of committing some crime (through carefully-worded insinuations), but an accusation or insinuation isn’t a conviction.
 The other party will have to prove that you committed a crime in court, which will be difficult at best if you haven’t actually done so.

 A “whistleblower” is an employee who reports a violation of the law by his or her employer.

 Read up on the defamation laws in your state.
 Generally, for a defamation claim to stand, the accused must have malicious intent and/or the accusations made against the other party must be false.
 As a general rule, if you are telling the truth, you are not committing defamation.
 Additionally, defending your civil rights (which include your employment rights) and questioning or speaking out against unlawful employment practices is often considered protected speech under the NLRA and a variety of other whistleblower protections.